Table of Contents

 8. Deploy your plan and analyze the results

-Once you have your plan in place, share it with the involved teams and give them the right permissions and ownership.
+The final step is that, once you have your plan in place, share it with the involved teams and give them the right permissions and ownership.

 Now, let the plan get executed as per your assigned responsibilities, and you can measure the progress according to the defined metrics.